lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

     //file core/kernel/setup.c
     struct xmcPartition *xmcPartitionTab;

-As described in the next section. ```xmcPartition``` is loaded according to xm partitions' configurations and attributes.
+As described in the next section. ```xmcPartition``` is loaded according to XM partitions' configurations and attributes.
 It is indexed by numerical id.

 ```c
     struct xmcPartition {